-Fundamental analytical skills for assessing and reporting disease status, determinants of disease and their impact on public health including determining rates of disease occurrence, measures of associations between exposures and disease, and techniques for identifying and correcting for misclassifications, effect modifiers and confounder.
+This course will provide the fundamental analytical skills for assessing and reporting disease status, determinants of disease and their impact on public health.
+Students will learn methods of determining rates of disease occurrence, measures of associations between exposures and disease, and techniques for identifying and correcting for misclassification, effect modifiers and confounders.
+This is a skill-building course.
+BIOS 6680 is not a prerequisite but is strongly encouraged.